Bellarmine University: Early history

 Bellarmine University has been led by four presidents: Alfred Horrigan (1950–1972), Eugene V. Petrik (1973–1990), Joseph J. McGowan (1990–2016), and Susan M. Donovan (2017–present).
 Horrigan, elevated to Domestic Prelate by the pope in 1955, led the school during its formative years.
 Petrik strengthened Bellarmine's financial footing.
 McGowan led the school in a massive building program, culminating in his Vision 2020 plan.
 Raymond J. Treece served as interim president in 1972–73, between presidents Horrigan and Petrik.
 John Oppelt served as acting president during McGowan's sabbatical in 1999.

 The first important public announcement of the establishment of Bellarmine College was made in November 1949 by the Archbishop of Louisville, John A. Floersh.
 He selected Horrigan and Treece, associate editors of the Louisville Archdiocesan newspaper, The Record, to begin the school.
-The two designed a curriculum and the school's core philosophy, taking cues from The Catholic University of America in Washington, DC, and seeking advice from a number of Catholic institutions, including the University of Notre Dame, the University of Scranton, and the University of St. Thomas in Houston, Texas.
+The two designed a curriculum and the school's core philosophy, taking cues from the Catholic University of America in Washington, D.C., and seeking advice from a number of Catholic institutions, including the University of Notre Dame, the University of Scranton, and the University of St. Thomas in Houston, Texas.